olgam4/GLO-4003_HabitatUL/CONTRIBUTING.md

 ## Code of Conduct

 This project has adopted the Contributor Covenant Code of Conduct.
-For more information see the [CODE_OF_CONDUCT.md].
+For more information see the [code of conduct](CODE_OF_CONDUCT.md).